w3n0ga5h/NetworkScanner/README.md

 given through the interactive prompt, and results are printed to the terminal only.

 The limitations are known and accepted for now — the goal was to understand and write the code myself, not to compete with `nmap`.
-Improvements will come in the next versions.

 ---